Doug Richardson Horticultural & Agricultural Consultant, Nurseryman

 Lisa Richardson

-Lisa contributes her own strong sense of design, aesthetics and desire to create beautiful surroundings that are productive yet appropriate for our lands and our times.
-She is keenly interested in the culinary uses and health benefits of the Drylands crops, and sees the potential for California farming and the consequential new products for California and beyond.
+Lisa pairs her sense of design and aesthetics with a desire to create beautiful surroundings that are productive.
+She is keenly interested in the culinary and medicinal uses and health benefits of the Drylands plants, and their contribution to the health and well-being of our soils, our earth and our people.

 Doug has over fifty years of experience in the field of horticulture as nurseryman, farmer, landscape designer and contractor.
 He was chairman of the Environmental Horticulture Department at Santa Barbara City College where he taught horticulture and related classes of soils, irrigation, landscape construction and water efficient and fire wise design.
 He now uses his vast experience and education in the field of horticulture and agriculture as a consultant.
 Doug has a strong sense of place and appropriate uses of land in a given climate and geographical area.